lagotto/lagotto/docs/alerts.md

 * **execution expired in [SOURCE]** Timeout error in a source, probably because of intermittent network problems.
 This can be ignored unless it happens frequently.

 * **execution expired (Delayed::Worker.max_run_time is only 3000 seconds) in [SOURCE]** A background job could not be processed in `max_run_time`.
-This typically happens when queries for individual articles took too long, depending on the following settings in the source configuration:
+This typically happens when queries for individual works took too long, depending on the following settings in the source configuration:

-  - job_batch_size: number of articles per job (default 200)
+  - job_batch_size: number of works per job (default 200)
   - timeout (default 30 sec)

   If all 200 jobs take close to 3000 sec, and they will not be done within an hour, and before we process the next batch.
 Decrease `job_batch_size` or increase `timeout` if you see to many of these errors for a source.